lazy-dinosaur/Backtoeng.nvim/README.md

 Go to Command mode and comeback to Normal mode with non english language.

-There are lots of stressfull situations while jumping across between english and other input sources sounds familiar? then this plugin is for you!
+There are lots of stressfull situations while jumping across between english and other input sources, sounds familiar? then this plugin is for you!

 ## Setup